cse110-sp21-group10/cse110-sp21-group10/README.md

 9. Wait for reviews on your pull request.
 Members of our team will review pull requests when it is indicated on GitHub that they have passed all the checks.
 Reviewers may leave comments on your pull request, ask for changes on your pull request, in which case you can discuss those changes and potentially implement them, or approve your pull request.
 When someone requests changes on your pull request, it gets placed in the "Under Review" column on our [Project Board](https://github.com/cse110-sp21-group10/cse110-sp21-group10/projects/1).
 When someone approves your pull request, it will be labeled with the team label corresponding to the reviewer's subteam (so you can see which subteams have approved your pull request) and the pull request will be moved to the "Reviewer Approved" column on our [Project Board](https://github.com/cse110-sp21-group10/cse110-sp21-group10/projects/1).
 Once your pull request gets 3 approvals (preferably one person from each other subteam, since we currently have 4 subteams total), it will automatically get merged.
 The pull request will then get placed in the "Done" column on our [Project Board](https://github.com/cse110-sp21-group10/cse110-sp21-group10/projects/1).
 Additionally, the corresponding issue that you linked to the pull request will be automatically closed and moved to the "Done" column on our [Project Board](https://github.com/cse110-sp21-group10/cse110-sp21-group10/projects/1) as well.
 10. Check the [`main` branch](https://github.com/cse110-sp21-group10/cse110-sp21-group10) and the [deployed application](https://cse110-sp21-group10.github.io/cse110-sp21-group10/source/HTML/log.html) to make sure your changes are reflected.
 When your pull request gets merged into `main`, you will see the commit message for your branch being merged, and the JSDoc for your changes (if you edited a JavaScript file) will be automatically generated and published on our [documentation site](https://cse110-sp21-group10.github.io/), so make sure all of that is there.
 Additionally, if the merge included any new code, our app deployment on GitHub Pages will automatically be updated, so after a few minutes you should can go to our [deployed application](https://cse110-sp21-group10.github.io/cse110-sp21-group10/source/HTML/log.html) and you should see your changes reflected there.
 If there are any issues with what you see on the [`main` branch](https://github.com/cse110-sp21-group10/cse110-sp21-group10) or the [deployed application](https://cse110-sp21-group10.github.io/cse110-sp21-group10/source/HTML/log.html), make sure to reach out to a fellow team member to help you.

-### Thank You
+## Thank You
-Thank you for reading through all of that information!
-It will help you make a positive impact on our project right away!
+Thank you for checking out Bullet Journal Project.
+We hope the documentation repository reflects the all the work and the dedication of the process of making this BuJo!